JuanHPassos/C-codes/README.md

-# C-codes
+# C-course
-My solutions of the programming exercises proposed in C language at USP of the computer science course first semester.
+My exercises and notes of programming course in C language at USP of the computer science.